ang-zeyu/infisearch/docs/src/indexer/indexing.md

 Index files that exceed this number will be cached by the search library at initilisation.

-It can be used to configure morsels for response time (over scalability) for some use cases.
+It can be used to configure InfiSearch for response time (over scalability) for some use cases.
 This is discussed in more detail in [Larger Collections](./larger_collections.md).

 #### Index Shards per Directory: **`num_pls_per_dir`**